4g3nt47/Striker/README.md

 - Uses web sockets for faster comms.

 **C) User Interface**
-- This is a Single Page Application (SPA) made with *Svelte*.
-- Easy to configure as it compiles into files, which can be hosted with event the most basic web server you can find.
 - Smooth and reactive UI thanks to *Svelte* and *SocketIO*.
+- Easy to configure as it compiles into static HTML, JavaScript, and CSS files, which can be hosted with even the most basic web server you can find.
 - Teamchat feature to communicate with other operators over text.

 ## Installing Striker